rehierl/abstract-properties/02-x-mathematics/05-3-tree-traversal/2-1-tag-squence.md

 Note that any tag produced will reflect the corresponding enter-/exit-event.
 Also, only the enter-event is being used to enrich the start-tag with the attributes of a node.
-As such, the start-tag can be understood to provide all the definitions that are required to reproduce the node while recreating the node tree from the tag sequence.
+As such, a start-tag can be understood to provide all the definitions that are required to reproduce a node while recreating the node tree from the tag sequence.
 Consequently, a tag soup can be assumed to be in enter-order and, as such, to reflect a pre-order tree traversal.